sv3ndk/kafka-to-rdbms-export-akka-demo/readme.md

 To be fixed:

-* Due to the way I build SQL queries with Slick, I only support records with exactly 20 fields
+* Due to the way I build SQL queries with Slick, I only support records with exactly 20 fields !
-* nested Avro schema are not yet supported
+* nested Avro schema are not yet supported (should be easy though)
 * only a subset of Avro primitive types are supported